The Cauchy integral, bounded and compact commutators: Proof of Theorem : Boundedness of

 we have

 \end{defn}

 We note again that in this paper, ~$m=n=1$.
-If we can show that the Cauchy integral~$C_{\Gamma}$ satisfies the hypotheses of Li and Wick's theorem, then Theorem~\ref{thm1} is proved.
-Specifically, for the necessity in Theorem~\ref{thm1}, we must show that~$C_{\Gamma}$ is an $L^p$-bounded SIO.
-For the sufficiency in Theorem~\ref{thm1}, we must show that~$C_{\Gamma}$ is 1-1-homogeneous.
-These results are presented in Lemma~\ref{lem:Cbded} and~\ref{lem:Chomo}. \begin{lem} The Cauchy integral~$C_{\Gamma}$ is an $L^p$-bounded SIO. \end{lem}
+If we can show that the Cauchy integral~$C_{\Gamma}$ satisfies the hypotheses of Theorems~\ref{c:bmo} and~\ref{c:bmo1}, then Theorem~\ref{thm1} is proved.
+Specifically, if we can show that~$C_{\Gamma}$ is an $L^p$-bounded SIO for some~$p \in (1, \infty)$, then the first part of Theorem~\ref{thm1} is proved.
+Similarly, if we can show that~$C_{\Gamma}$ is 1-1-homogeneous, then the second part of Theorem~\ref{thm1} is proved.
+These results are presented in Lemma~\ref{lem:Cbded} and~\ref{lem:Chomo}.